 Please note that this video runs for roughly 50 minutes.

 However you choose to select the topic for your new website or blog, there are two important things that you must do:

 - Actually select a topic.
 You can conduct research until your eyes bleed, but the truth is that until you have something up and running online, until you start producing content for something, you're not going to get anywhere.
 It's more beneficial to pick something that you could be slightly unsure of than to never pick a topic at all.
 You'll learn more by doing than not.

 - BRING IT.
-It doesn’t matter exactly how you say it: bring it, own it, dominate, blow people’s minds, go all out, crush it, kill it – whatever phrase you like best, it’s the truth.
-You must make something awesome – none of these little crap sites that don’t provide any value to anybody – those don’t work anymore.
+It doesn't matter exactly how you say it: bring it, own it, dominate, blow people's minds, go all out—whatever phrase you like best, it's the truth.
+You must make something awesome.
+You must create value.
+You must serve your audience.
 Work on impressing the end user, and Google will eventually figure out what deserves to be where in the search engines.

 If you found this post useful, please do me a quick favor and share it!